Kant on the Web

 1. The synthetic construction: Critique of Pure Reason (1781/1787)

 · J.M.D.
-Meiklejohn's translation: English Server; Digital Text Projects at Columbia University; Factasia, The Alex Catalogue: text, and concordance.
-University of Adelaide's etext library (html) (download), Marxists internet archive.
+Meiklejohn's translation: English Server; Digital Text Projects at Columbia University; Factasia, The Alex Catalogue: text.
+University of Adelaide's etext library (html) (download), Marxists internet archive, Wikisource, Gutenberg.

 · Norman Kemp Smith's translation (1929): Steve Palmquist's web site; an online search engine for this text is also available (prepared by T.W.
 Kwan and C.F.
 Lau).